- Seattle Times, 9/07/2016, Northwest Communities Can’t Risk Another Oil Train Disaster,

 No. Portland’s resolution states it is not intended to restrict service to end users, such as cars, ships, or homes.
 The resolution also does not restrict the improvements in the safety or efficiency of existing infrastructure.

-- How does Portland’s resolution relate to climate talks in Paris?
+- How does Portland’s resolution relate to international climate talks?

 Portland is taking action as a climate leader now, instead of waiting for a top-down federal government climate policy, showing that cities can act today to address fossil fuels and climate change.
 Cities can also lead by example and send a powerful message to the world that climate action matters.